West Midlands Culture Response Unit 2025-26

 WMCRU has continued to be a useful space for organisations and individuals that Culture Central continues to support as a collective and collaborative space for all those that are interested in the cultural ecology of the region.

-We’ve been working with members, and the WMCRU to plan and deliver our programme until 2024, with topics including Martyn’s Law, environmental responsibility and political advocacy for the sector.
+We’ve been working with members, and the WMCRU to plan and deliver our programme, with topics including arts education and workforce strategy, and industry policy for the sector.
 WMCRU sessions are planned in partnership with our members and sector with focus on emerging themes and priorities.

 Dates and themes